Don’t Feed The Locals Campaign

 The Problem With Seagulls

-Isn’t it a pain when a seagull sneakily steals a chip out of your hands!
+Isn’t it a pain when a seagull sneakily steals a chip out of your hands?
 Not only are gulls dangerous when they dive, they end up pooing in the sea where we swim and paddle.
-When the Environment Agency measure the amount of bacteria in bathing waters to determine how clean they are, bird poo can be one source of bacteria.
+This bird poo is a source of bacteria and can negatively impact bathing water quality.

-#don’tfeedthelocals campaign began in the summer holidays of 2018, local take away outlets, cafes, pubs and caravan sites in Burnham-on-Sea joined forces as they stood up to seagulls and encouraged their customers to feed the bin and not the gulls.
+The #DontFeedTheLocals campaign began in the summer holidays of 2018.
+Local take-aways, cafes, pubs and caravan sites in Burnham-on-Sea joined forces as they stood up to seagulls and encouraged their customers to feed the bin and not the gulls.

 Before the campaign there was very little evidence of any signage around the seafront at Burnham-on-Sea about why people shouldn’t feed the seagulls.
-The food establishments and campsites put up eye catching, vibrant posters and stickers in their windows and on their fast food packaging all with the same message ‘Don’t feed the locals’.
-The posters explain why people shouldn’t feed them and how to avoid a gull attack.
+Food establishments and campsites put up eye catching, vibrant posters and stickers in their windows and on their fast food packaging all with the same message: ‘Don’t Feed The Locals’.

 How To Avoid Gull Attacks